mbabynames search ✿

 Saint Oliver

-Saint ("noble and strong") with Oliver ("olive tree").
+Saint ("holy one") with Oliver ("olive tree").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Saint ends firm; Oliver opens soft.
 The contrast makes the transition feel natural.

 Saint Anthony

-Saint translates to "noble and strong".
+Saint translates to "holy one".
 Anthony to "priceless".
 Together they create a full-name meaning with real texture.
 Saint ends firm; Anthony opens soft.
 The contrast makes the transition feel natural.

 Saint Samuel